-QuickSearch is the search option available from the Libraries homepage.
-It searches both the Libraries catalog and most (but not all) of the databases.
+QuickSearch is the search option at the top of the Libraries homepage.
+It searches both the Libraries collections and most (but not all) of the databases.
 You need to use QuickSearch to look for ebooks and/or print books.
 If you are searching by topic, there are two ways to limit your search to books.
 See the two boxes below.

-If you have any questions or run into any problems, my contact info is on the right.
+If you have any questions or run into any problems, my contact info is below the Related Guides tab.

-The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news items, videos etc.
+The basic search option from the Libraries homepage searches authors, titles, subjects, and abstracts and fulltext, if available, across most of the Libraries resources: books, scholarly articles, news sources, videos, etc.

 How to build your basic search: